Back to home page click here

 THE LEGISLATIVE PROCESS

 In the British political system, almost all legislation is proposed by the Government and much of it comes from promises made in the manifesto of the relevant political party at the last election.
-At the beginning of each annual session of the Parliament, the main Bills to be considered are announced by the Queen in a speech opening that year's session of Parliament.
+At the beginning of each annual session of the Parliament, the main Bills to be considered are announced by the King in a speech opening that year's session of Parliament.

 All legislation has to be approved by both Houses of Parliament.